-Koh Phangan (Thong Sala Pier) ferry port in Koh Phangan Island is served by a number of ferry routes with crossings to Chumphon (Matapon Pier), Koh Tao (Mae Haad Pier), Koh Samui (Nathon Pier), Surat Thani City, Chumphon (Lomprayah Pier) & Koh Samui (Mae Nam Pier) available.
-With a selection of up to 17 Sailings Daily, the port of Koh Phangan (Thong Sala Pier) connects Koh Phangan Island with Thailand, Koh Tao Island, Koh Samui Island & Koh Samui.
+Koh Phangan (Thong Sala Pier) ferry port in Koh Phangan Island is served by a number of ferry routes with crossings to Chumphon (Matapon Pier), Koh Tao (Mae Haad Pier) & Koh Samui (Nathon Pier) available.
+With a selection of up to 28 Sailings Weekly, the port of Koh Phangan (Thong Sala Pier) connects Koh Phangan Island with Thailand, Koh Tao Island & Koh Samui Island.

-Sailing durations range from 20 minutes on the Koh Samui (Mae Nam Pier) service to 5 hours on the Chumphon (Matapon Pier) service.
+Sailing durations range from 45 minutes on the Koh Samui (Nathon Pier) service to 5 hours 15 minutes on the Chumphon (Matapon Pier) service.

 Although there is a brief summary on this page, as sailing information can vary based on time of year we’d advise you to get live sailing times and prices in our Koh Phangan (Thong Sala Pier) fare search.

 With the opening of Koh Phangan Airport yet to be unveiled, ferry travel is considered the best way to reach Koh Phangan, with hundreds of thousands each year making the crossing from nearby islands and popular parts of the Thailand mainland.
 The port is located on the southwest coast of the island and is known locally as Thong Sala Pier; it is generally very busy due to the popularity of the island and its close proximity to the famous Ban Had Rin beach.
 There are several crossings per day and each ferry boat typically carries around 180-300 people each time, creating a lively buzz around the area.